Azure/iot-ux-fluent-css/src/themes/readme.md

-  --color-foreground-complementary // complementary color to foreground-default --color-foreground-inactive --color-foreground-disabled --color-foreground-secondary // border lines --color-foreground-tertiary // less important separations, like borders between rows on grid
+  --color-foreground-complementary // complementary color to foreground-default --color-foreground-inactive --color-foreground-disabled --color-foreground-primary // border lines that need to have accessible levels of contrast (such as around inputs) --color-foreground-secondary // border lines --color-foreground-tertiary // less important separations, like borders between rows on grid